Click photo to download

 “...the album holds strong to her California roots, taking in influences from Cosmic Americana legends...that come together in a blend of warm Laurel Canyon folk and twangy ‘60s country." - Holler

-"Inspired by cosmic country legends like Gram Parsons, Jackson Browne, and Linda Rondstandt, she brings a strong attention to the songwriting on her debut album..." - Saving Country Music
+"Inspired by cosmic country legends like Gram Parsons, Jackson Browne, and Linda Ronstandt, she brings a strong attention to the songwriting on her debut album..." - Saving Country Music

 "Mac has raw, honest sounding vocals and her songwriting is so classic you’ll wonder at first if this was long lost material from 1960’s country vault." - Americana Highways